sourceryinstitute/OpenCoarrays/INSTALL.md

 ```

 Before installing OpenCoarrays, the above bash script will attempt to detect the presence
-of the default prequisite packages: [GCC], [MPICH] , and [CMake].
+of the default prerequisite packages: [GCC], [MPICH] , and [CMake].
 For additional details, see the [Prerequisites] section.
 If any of the
 aforementioned packages appear to be absent from the user's PATH environment variable,
 the [install.sh] script will attempt to download, build, and install any missing packages
 after asking permission to do so.
 The script has been tested on Linux and OS X.  Please